Ian Stevenson: Support

+Remi J. Cadoret, wrote in The American Journal of Psychiatry that Stevenson's European Cases of the Reincarnation Type "provides an introduction to an exciting range of [unusual] phenomena and furnishes an inspiring example of a painstaking protocol to sift facts from fancy."

+Lester S. King, pathologist, reviewed the first volume of Cases of the Reincarnation Type for the JAMA Journal.
+King wrote, "He may not convince skeptics, but he has placed on record a large amount of data that cannot be ignored."

 Xenoglossy

 Although Stevenson mainly focused on cases of children who seemed to remember past lives, he also studied two cases in which adults under hypnosis seemed to remember a past life and show rudimentary use of a language they had not learned in the present life.
 Stevenson called this phenomenon "xenoglossy."
 The linguist Sarah Thomason, critiquing these cases, wrote that Stevenson is "unsophisticated about language" and that the cases are unconvincing.
 Thomason concluded, "the linguistic evidence is too weak to provide support for the claims of xenoglossy."
 William J. Samarin, a linguist from the University of Toronto, wrote that Stevenson corresponded with linguists in a selective and unprofessional manner.
 He said that Stevenson corresponded with one linguist in a period of six years "without raising any discussion about the kinds of thing that linguists would need to know."
 Another linguist, William Frawley, wrote, "Stevenson does not consider enough linguistic evidence in these cases to warrant his metaphysics."